 Estimated reading time: 5 minutes

 If there is a task that your small business needs to complete, such as storing documents, sharing files, managing projects, or checking inventory, there is a pretty good chance that an app or cloud-based service can help.
 We are talking about the Software-as-a-Service (SaaS) technology model, which is transforming the way small businesses operate.
-According to research, 8 in 10 small businesses in the United States have invested in one or more SaaS solutions.

 Have you asked yourself the question, “what is Software-as-a-Service?”
 If so, keep reading this Balboa Capital blog article.
 It provides you with a complete overview of SaaS, including how it works and how it can help benefit your company.

 Software-as-a-Service (SaaS) is a model for providing access to applications over the Internet, usually for a monthly or annual subscription fee.
 Unlike a traditional onsite setup where the software is stored locally, SaaS is hosted securely in the cloud.
 The subscription fee covers software licenses (based on the number of seats your business needs), training, and ongoing support if indicated.

 SaaS has become popular because it presents business owners with an easy way to use software and related applications without installing them on their computers.
 In addition, it also allows businesses to avoid the costs of installing and maintaining their server infrastructure.
 SaaS applications and tools exist for just about every business-related task and category, and many providers offer them in bundled packages.

 Having myriad applications from one SaaS provider in a single package eliminates the need to contract with multiple providers and log into different systems every day.
 In addition, bundled software is designed to work together seamlessly, which increases business productivity and efficiency.